-These special sailing vacations take you to places you might never go on your own and, best of all, they provide lasting friendships.
-Open to all sailors with sailing certifications or requisite experience, a Colgate Sailing Adventures™ Flotilla Cruise is a super travel deal.
+These special sailboat vacations take you to places you might never go on your own and, best of all, they provide lasting friendships.
+Our flotilla sailing holidays are open to all sailors with sailing certifications or requisite experience, a Colgate Sailing Adventures™ Flotilla Cruise is a super travel deal.
 Not yet a sailor?
 Sign up for one of our 3-day or longer certification courses, available in Florida and the British Virgin Islands and earn your passport to see the world under sail.

 Make Every Vacation a Sailing Vacation

-Four to six cruising vacations are planned each year, led by our official Flotilla Cruse Guides, Nate and Heather Atwater.
-Read more about the Atwaters here . . . and watch for more cruises coming up in addtion to these:
+Four to six flotilla sailing holidays are planned each year, led by our official Flotilla Cruise Guides, Nate and Heather Atwater.
+Read more about the Atwaters here . . . and watch for more cruises coming up in addition to these:

 - The Amalfi Coast of Italy – September 16-23, 2017 (Filled but taking wait list reservations)

 Our Flotilla Cruises are the best way to enjoy bareboat chartering.
 “Bareboat” chartering means you sail the boat, just like renting a car.
-But in this case, Offshore Sailing School charters four to eight cruising boats and takes care of all the details.
-All you need do is sign up, pack your sailing clothes, and meet at the cruise departure location for these turn-key sailing vacations.
+But on these sailboat vacations, Offshore Sailing School charters four to eight cruising boats and takes care of all the details.
+All you need do is sign up, pack your sailing clothes, and meet at the cruise departure location for these turn-key sailboat vacations.

 Bring a Friend or Loved One, Make New Friends